To see a short introduction to each of our counsellors, please select their picture.

 I'm passionate about working with you to help you overcome challenges and grow personally.

 Hello, my name is Amy.
-I am currently pursuing a Master of Science degree in Integrative Counselling and Psychotherapy at the University of Derby.
-I am a student member of the British Association for Counselling and Psychotherapy (BACP) and adhere to its ethical guidelines and code of conduct.
+I have a Master's Degree in Integrative Counselling & Psychotherapy and am a registered member of the British Association for Counselling & Psychotherapy (BACP).

 I was born and raised in Cape Town, South Africa, where I achieved a BA Honours in Psychology at the University of Stellenbosch.
-Thereafter I worked as a support worker and community counsellor, supporting clients from diverse backgrounds.
+Thereafter I worked as a support worker and community counsellor, supporting clients from diverse backgrounds and where I found my passion for working in this field.

 Hi, my name is Ananya.
 I’m a Student Counsellor, currently pursuing a Master of Science degree (Level 7) in Integrative Counselling and Psychotherapy at the University of Derby.
 I’m a Student Member of the British Association for Counselling and Psychotherapy (BACP), and thus adhere to their ethical guidelines and code of conduct for therapeutic practice.